kenellorando/submodule-size-test/README.md

 ## Results
 1. What size do submodules of a repository start with before they are initially updated? - **Zero.**
 2. When a submodule is removed, does the history of that submodule balloon the size of the main repository? - **No, not for new cloners.
-Those with the submodule there previously can `rm -rf .git/module/<module>` to remove it.**
+Those that previously had the submodule installed can run `rm -rf .git/module/<module>` to remove it.**